PCF-GAN: generating sequential data via the characteristic function of measures on the path space: Conclusion Broader impact

 \textbf{Conclusion} We introduce a novel, principled and efficient PCF-GAN model based on PCF for generating high-fidelity sequential data.
 With theoretical support, it achieves state-of-the-art generative performance with additional reconstruction functionality in various tasks of time series generation.

 \textbf{Limitation and future work} In this work, we use LSTM-based networks for the autoencoder and do not explore other sequential models (e.g., transformers).
-The suitable choice of network architecture for the autoencoder may further improve the efficacy of the proposed PCF-GAN, which merits further investigation.
-Additionally, although we establish the link between PCFD and MMD, it is interesting to design efficent algorithms to compute the kernel specified in \cref{appendix:MMD}.
+The suitable choice of network architecture for the autoencoder may further improve the efficacy of the proposed PCF-GAN on more complicated data, \emph{e.g.}, video and skeletal human action sequence, which merits further investigation.
+As a distance metric on time series, PCFD can be flexibly incorporated with other advanced generators of time series GAN models, hence may further improve the performance.
+For example, one can replace the average cross-entropy loss used in \cite{jeon2022gt, seyfi2022generating} and the Wasserstein distance in \cite{remlinger2022conditional} by PCFD, with some simple modifications on the discriminators.
+Furthermore, although we establish the link between PCFD and MMD, it is interesting to design efficient algorithms to compute the kernel specified in \cref{appendix:MMD}.

 \textbf{Broader impact} Like other GAN models, this model has the potential to aid data-hungry algorithms by augmenting small datasets.
 Additionally, it can enable data sharing in domains such as finance and healthcare, where sensitive time series data is plentiful.
 However, it is important to acknowledge that the generation of synthetic data also carries the risk of potential misuse (\textit{e.g.} generating fake news).